linuxforphp/filebrowser/README.md

 NOTE: For security reasons `/dist` is the ONLY folder you want to be exposed through the web.
 Everything else should be outside of your web root, this way people can’t access any of your important files through the browser.

-## Show your support

-Please support⭐️ this repository if this project helped you!

 ## Security

 If you discover any security related issues, please email us at services@etista.com instead of using the issue tracker.